JoeChun1213/ExploratoryDataAnalysis-1/README.md

+## Objectives
+In this project, we aim to
+- Use Pandas functions like groupby, pivot, resample, and reset_index on a DataFrame.
+- Use Pandas methods and attributes on a DataFrame or Series.
+- Create a newDataFrame from multiple groupby() Series.
+- Format columns of a DataFrame.
+- Create a multiple-line graph.
+- Annotate and apply styling to the chart.

 ## Project Overview
 As we build a variety of charts, we will leverage our knowledge of Python arrays and tuples, and learn how to apply Pandas methods, functions, and conditional expression, as well as to perform mathematical calculations on Series and DataFrames.